 Tear off tiny pieces of the fresh mozzarella and arrange on top of pizza.
 Sprinkle on the Parmesan cheese and crushed red pepper flakes.
 Drizzle the entire pizza with light olive oil.

-Place pizzas in oven and bake until the bottom and cheese is browned…about 10 minutes or so.
+Place the pans in oven and bake until the bottom and cheese is browned…about 10 minutes or so.
 I did turn on the broiler for the last minute.
 Remove from oven and garnish with fresh baby arugula and another drizzle of olive oil.
-ENJOY!!!
+ENJOY one amazing Mushroom Pizza.
 For more pizza recipe ideas…check out my Grilled Pizza!